What is a criminal traffic or misdemeanor charge?

-Yes, the Clerk is allowed to extend a one time continuance for 60 days from the original due date.
-If a payment continuance is requested for a civil infraction payment, this request waives the individual's right to later plead not guilty and request a court date.
+Within the first 30 days from the offense date, the Clerk is allowed to extend a one time continuance for 60 days from the original due date.
+If a payment continuance is requested for a civil infraction payment, this request waives the individual's right to elect Driving school or later plead not guilty and request a court date.

 Can I get an extension for my court date?

 Yes, but only for first time arraignment dates (criminal and civil infraction hearings).
 All other requests must be directly made through the appropriate judge.

 What happens if the ticket is not paid?

 A suspension will be entered against your driver's license which could affect your insurance rates and subject you to additional penalties.
 Effective July 1, 2004, Florida Statute 938.35 authorized the Clerk to employ a collection agency for all unpaid debts.
 If this citation is referred for collection efforts, an additional service fee up to 35% will be added onto the total amount of the unpaid financial obligations which remain unpaid 90 days or greater from the payment due date.

 Are there other options available to me besides paying my ticket?

 Yes, each type of ticket carries a statutory fine and possible point assessment.
 You have thirty calendar days from the date you received your ticket to select from one of the available choices: